-We can train our dog to obey a variety of commands, but the short ones are the most effective.
-We may use DON’T, LEAVE IT or STOP.
+We can train our dogs to obey a variety of commands, but the short ones are the most effective.
+We may use DON’T, LEAVE IT, or STOP.
 However, if we are not well versed in training dogs, we can ask a professional trainer for help.

 Last but not least, we can try using Barley Dog.
 This is an excellent product we can use to supplement our dog’s diet.
 Many dog owners claim that it helped their dogs lay off the grass.
 A little caveat, though — we do not guarantee it will be 100% effective because nutritional deficiency is only one of the possible reasons why dogs graze.

 What If Your Dog Has Eaten Too Much Grass?

 After everything we’ve said so far about dogs eating grass, including some research on the topic, it’s funny how much a dog can actually gorge on fresh blades of grass.

 We consulted a veterinarian who told us about an experience he had with a client.
 By the time the owner brought their dog to the vet, the dog had already been grazing for more than an hour.

 The vet first consoled the owner.
 He explained that dogs indeed have a habit of grazing “like crazy” on newly sprung grass.